Freedom Lane – Season 2 Preview

 “You don’t eva want to talk shit ’bout my family,” Da’Quarius said.
-“Tell them all what happens if you talk shit ’bout my family, Todd.”
+“Tell ’em all what happens if you talk shit ’bout my family, Todd.”

 The class turned towards Todd, who sat in the back corner of the class.
 He shrunk in his seat and hid behind a book, remembering what happened when he insulted Rose and Helen in the school’s cafeteria last year.

-Mrs. Coleman marked Da’Quarius down for a D.
+Mrs. Coleman shook her head and marked Da’Quarius down for a D.

 Freedom Lane Season 2